 George holds a PhD in Performance Science from the RCM.
-He completed his BMus and MMus in piano performance at Brandon University (Canada) while completing courses in psychology.
+He completed his BMus and MMus in piano performance at Brandon University (Canada) while studying psychology.
 He was awarded the Brandon University Gold Medal for the Master of Music Degree, was a recipient of the Manitoba Graduate Scholarship, and holds an ARCT Diploma from the Royal Conservatory of Music in Toronto.
 He is a Consulting Editor for the journal Musicae Scientiae and an Associate Editor for Frontiers in Performance Science.

 Waddell G & Williamon A (2017), Eye of the beholder: stage entrance behavior and facial expression affect continuous quality ratings in music performance, Frontiers in Psychology, 8 (513), 1-14 [DOI] [VIDEO].

 Waddell G & Williamon A (2017), Measuring the audience, in S-H Lee (ed.), Scholarly Research for Musicians (pp. 148-155), Routledge.

 Margoudi M, Oliveria M, & Waddell G (2016), Game-based learning of musical instruments: a review and recommendations, in T Connolly and L Boyle (eds.), Proceedings of the 10th European Conference on Games Based Learning (Reading, Academic Conferences and Publishing International Ltd), 426-433, ISBN 9781911218098.